-34 Nebraska Critical Incident Stress Management Act §§ 71-7101 to 71-7113 for and respond to emergencies.
-MRC units in the State of Nebraska are geographically based to serve multi-county areas.
-MRC's have minimum training requirements to ensure volunteers are prepared to respond in emergency situations.
-They may be a source of behavioral health response volunteers, when additional volunteers are needed.

-- American Red Cross: Red Cross disaster mental health services are readily available in the most populous areas of the state and somewhat available in other parts of Nebraska.
-The State of Nebraska currently has a policy that allows state employees two weeks of paid time to respond to disaster in Nebraska as part of the Red Cross response.
+- Medical Reserve Corps (MRCs): The Nebraska Medical Reserve Corps is a community-based program focused on improving the health, safety, and resiliency of local communities.
+MRC units organize volunteer health and medical professionals (including behavioral health) and other support personnel who volunteer to promote healthy living throughout the year and to prepare for and respond to emergencies.
+MRC units in the state of Nebraska serve multi-county areas aligned with the state Healthcare Coalitions (HCCs).
+MRCs have minimum training requirements to ensure volunteers are prepared to respond to emergencies.
+They may be a source of behavioral health response volunteers when additional volunteers are needed. - American Red Cross: Red Cross disaster mental health services are somewhat available in Nebraska.
+The State of Nebraska currently has a policy that allows state employees two weeks of paid time to respond to disasters in Nebraska as part of the Red Cross response.
 The Red Cross uses only licensed mental health professionals to provide mental health services for survivors of a disaster and for Red Cross workers.
 The Red Cross also provides formal Disaster Spiritual Care (DSC) training for volunteers.
-Faith leaders are often part of the behavioral health response, but they formally occupy the role of providing spiritual care when operating within Red Cross structures. - NEVOAD: Nebraska Voluntary Organizations Active in Disaster are involved in a variety of disaster response activities in the state. - Employee Assistance Programs (EAPs) - Faith leaders / Disaster Spiritual Care Volunteers: Nebraska recognizes that faith leaders and disaster spiritual care volunteers have a special role in disaster response.
-They are uniquely positioned to provide spiritual care for many individuals in an affected population. - Community volunteers - School crisis teams - Private mental health and substance abuse practitioners
+Faith practices formally occupy the role of providing spiritual care when operating within Red Cross structures. - NEVOAD: Nebraska Voluntary Organizations Active in Disaster is involved in various disaster response activities in the state. - Employee Assistance Programs (EAPs) - Faith leaders / disaster spiritual care volunteers: Nebraska recognizes that faith leaders and disaster spiritual care volunteers have a special role in disaster response.
+They are uniquely positioned to provide spiritual care for individuals in an affected population. - Community volunteers